studersi/rbl-plugin/README.md

 # OWASP ModSecurity Core Rule Set - Dummy Plugin

 The OWASP Core Rule Set (CRS) comes with a plugin structure that allows to add official and third-party plugins to work with the existing baseline CRS installation.

-This repository contains a dummy-plugin that you can use to get going writing your own plugin.
-And it explains the mechanisms behind the plugin mechanism.
+This repository contains a dummy-plugin that you can use as a base to start writing your own plugin.
+And it illustrates the idea behind the plugin mechanism.

 The dummy plugin in this repository is an offical CRS plugin.